 Buy Healthy Honey Bees!

-Let’s face it guys, not every business-man understands the importance of integrity and insuring the customer receives a perfect product.
+Let’s face it guys, not every business understands the importance of integrity and ensuring the customer receives a perfect product.
 In fact, some self-proclaimed beekeepers are not beekeepers at all!

 You know those guys who drive south to buy a trailer load of watermelons and sit on the side of the road for 2 weeks trying to sell them?
 Well, some wanna-be “bee sellers” do the same thing.